intermine/im-docs/docs/api/pathquery.rst

 Loop Constraints
 #################

-Queries can require that two nodes in the query graph refer (not do not refer) to the same entity.
+Queries can require that two nodes in the query graph refer (or do not refer) to the same entity.
 This kind of constraint is termed a "Loop" constraint.
 An example of this is would be to request all the genes in the pathways a given gene is in, so long as they are (or are not) one of the orthologues of the gene